CrumpledDog/Umbraco-AzureCDNToolkit/docs/Umbraco-Setup.md

     <add key="AzureCDNToolkit:MediaContainer" value="media" />

-## 5. Upload assets to the "assets" container
+## 5. Upload assets to the "assets" container ##

 Upload your static assets to the container created in [Step 7 of the Azure Setup](Azure-Setup.md).

 ![Upload assets](images/upload-assets.png)

+## 6. Check everything works ##

+Before proceeding to [implementing](Umbraco-Implementation.md) the AzureCDNToolkit it's worth checking that the installed packages are working correctly and Azure is setup and ready.

+Checklist:

+- Check images load on the front end and in the Umbraco media section in a cropper
+- Check file media downloads ok

+If you get 404 errors on the front end, it's likely that your CDN endpoint hasn't had long enough to setup.